hotohoto/study-notes/ml/papers/202302-adding-conditional-control-to-text-to-image-diffusion-models.md

 - https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/controlnet
 - https://github.com/yftzeng/stable-diffusion-webui-docker

 ## TODO

-- copy this into confluence
 - add experiments into their corresponding section
-- check stable diffusion 1.5 configurations?
 - What is BLIP which was used as for automatic prompt
   - https://youtu.be/X2k7n4FuI7c
   - https://youtu.be/Z3knUzwuIgo